No royal kisses for Balotelli as Italy draw a blank

 "If we beat Costa Rica I want a kiss, obviously on the cheek, from the UK Queen," Balotelli had tweeted before Friday's game, but aside from a couple of chances he did precious little to warrant a display of affection from the monarch.

-Superbly marshalled by Costa Rica's unheralded Columbus Crew defender Giancarlo Gonzalez, Balotelli got in behind the defense twice in quick succession in the first half.
+Superbly marshalled by Costa Rica's unheralded Columbus Crew defender Giancarlo Gonzalez, Balotelli got in behind the defence twice in quick succession in the first half.

 He had one shot parried by Keylor Navas and lobbed another effort wide of goal with the Costa Rican keeper stranded.